TLS Certificate (Optional)

 A best practice is to include the entire trust chain in your

-Make sure that the d works with your certificate.
+Make sure that the deployment FQDN that you specified in your /etc/hosts file works with your certificate.

 Create a secret named

 sslcertin your namespace that contains the certificate.
 For example: